GPUs

 Quick Picks

-• Best value right now: AMD RX 9070 XT — $599-$729, 95% of RTX 5070 Ti performance at 80% of the cost.
-The pick for 1440p gamers who don’t need ray tracing.
+• Best value right now: AMD RX 9070 XT — $699–$769, 95% of RTX 5070 Ti rasterization performance at 65–70% of the cost.
+The clear pick for 1440p gamers who don’t prioritize ray tracing.

-• Best for ray tracing and DLSS: RTX 5070 Ti — $749-$850, 14% faster in RT workloads and DLSS 4 Multi Frame Generation support in 125+ games.
+• Best for ray tracing and DLSS: RTX 5070 Ti — $999–$1,100, 14% faster in RT workloads with DLSS 4 Multi Frame Generation.
+The premium has grown since launch but RT quality is genuinely better.

 NVIDIA vs AMD: What to Know Before Choosing

-Rasterization — AMD’s strength
+Rasterization — AMD’s Strength

-Ray Tracing — NVIDIA’s lead
+Ray Tracing — NVIDIA’s Lead

 VRAM